muadzyamani/htx-hapticglove/README.md

 Having a Graphical User Interface (GUI) or Web-based interface would be a great level of abstraction.
 This interface could contain pertinent properties such as the force sensor readings, calculated number of steps, syringe position, etc.

-With this, not only would information be relayed clearly to the user, but it would also improve the user friendliness and overall appreciation for this project.
+With this, not only would information be relayed more clearly to the user, but it would also improve the user friendliness and overall appreciation for this project.
+I would also be diving into the art of creating such interfaces, which would be another learning opportunity.

 ## Final Thoughts

+All in all, working on this project has deepened my sense of understanding and knowledge in many ways.
+Besides being able to apply what I have learnt previously, I was also able to improve my engineering skillsets throughout this development.
+I look forward to seeing how the project can be implemented as a real world application, and perhaps even contribute further to enhance its capabilities.